Small business spotlight: Smarter web design with Rock Candy Media

 That’s correct.
 Our creative director, Sam Kimelman, came up with that tagline years ago and I immediately knew it was us.
 It was true to RCM.
 I know everyone says, "We’re different" or "We have no competitors" – all I know to be true is I never looked at another agency to build RCM.
 I still keep my head down to this day.

 I built RCM based on what I would want as an entrepreneur in terms of an agency.
 I am still constantly asking myself, "How and where can we add value?" along with "What do I wish an agency could do for me, knowing we all have one thing in common?"
 And I always go to the number of hours in a day.
 That part isn’t changing.
 But RCM can.

 I never want to grow to where we can’t be nimble.
 Our tagline – "the anti-template" – is literally about how custom our creative is, including the websites we build, but mainly it’s an attitude.
 We don’t want our clients to be like anyone else, but we want them to learn from everyone else.
 Definitely what Rock Candy Media clients share in common is that they all have an industry-disruptive mindset – they are not scared.
 I love it.

 What are the three most important elements of a business's website?

-From your experience, what are some things small-business owners struggle with most when it comes to developing their websites?
+What are some things small business owners struggle with most when it comes to developing their websites?